web-auth/webauthn-framework/doc/symfony/index.md

 ## Credential Repository

-The credential repository must implement `Webauthn\CredentialRepository`.
+The credential repository will save and retrieve the credentials on-demand.
+It must implement `Webauthn\CredentialRepository`.
-In this following example, we will use Doctrine and retreive/save Credential objects defined earlier.
+In this following example, we will use Doctrine to manage `Credential` objects defined earlier.

 Feel free to add methods e.g. to get credentials associated to a user.